Powerful batch conformal prediction for classification: Methods using combinations of conformal -values

-We underline that the method presented here is very flexible: combined with adaptive Simes combination $F_{\mbox{ Simes}}$, any estimator $\hat{m}_0$ can be used, see detailed suggestions in Section~\ref{sec:detailAdaptive}.
-Since there is not one uniformly best estimator, and which estimator to use depends on the unknown properties of the data at hand, it is possible to take as $\hat{m}_0(y)$ the smallest of several estimators of $\hat{m}_0(y)$.
+The proof is provided in \S~\ref{proof:gen}.
+The method is very flexible: combined with adaptive Simes combination $F_{\mbox{ Simes}}$, any estimator $\hat{m}_0(\cdot)$ can be used, see detailed suggestions in \S~\ref{sec:detailAdaptive}.
+Since there is not one uniformly best estimator, and which estimator to use depends on the unknown properties of the data at hand, it is possible to take as $\hat{m}_0(\cdot)$ the smallest of several estimators of $\hat{m}_0(\cdot)$.
 More generally, any $p$-value combination can be used, for instance the Fisher combination

 where $T$ is the survival function of a $\chi^2(2m)$ distribution.
 The corresponding method is referred to as {\it Fisher} batch prediction set in what follows.
 We refer to \cite{HellerSolari23}, and references within, for more examples of such combining functions.